 Response to Literature

-AASL Standards Framework For Learners: Inquire: I.A.1 Learners display curiosity and initiative by formulating questions about a personal interest or a curricular topic.
+AASL Standards Framework For Learners: Inquire/Think I.A.1 Learners display curiosity and initiative by formulating questions about a personal interest or a curricular topic.

 - Draw a large snail on chart paper.
 See directions at the end of Snails Are Just My Speed! by Kevin McCloskey.